lcappuccio/simplexdb/README.md

 Automated documentation provided by Swagger: [API Documentation](http://localhost:8080/swagger-ui.html)

 ## Frontend
-Basic usage UI is deployed automatically and embedded in the project.
+A [console](http://localhost:8080/simplexdb/view) is deployed automatically and embedded in the project.
 It is basically a thymeleaf template with some simple javascript code and bootstrap css.

 ## Monitoring